Armed robbers attack hotel in Ogun, shoot Police Inspector, guards

 One Police Inspector and two security guards were shot by the armed robbers, according to a statement by the Ogun State Police Command.

-Odutola stated that the injured policeman and the guards were rushed to the Olabisi Onabanjo Teaching Hospital (OOUTH) in Sagamu, where they are responding to treatment.
+Odutola stated that the injured policeman and the guards were rushed to the Olabisi Onabanjo Teaching Hospital (OOUTH) in Sagamu, where they were responding to treatment.

 The police spokesperson in Ogun State, Omolola Odutola, said in the statement that the Sagamu Area Command had received a distress call at about 1:00 am “that armed hoodlums were operating at Remo Majestic Hotel in Sagamu”.